Skip Maine state header navigation

 H. Training for Supervisors

-Maine shall ensure that all supervisors and other persons designated to determine whether reasonable suspicion exists to require an employee to undergo testing must receive a minimum of sixty (60) minutes of training on alcohol misuse and a minimum of sixty (60) minutes of training on controlled substances use.
+The State of Maine shall ensure that all supervisors and other persons designated to determine whether reasonable suspicion exists to require an employee to undergo testing must receive a minimum of sixty (60) minutes of training on alcohol misuse and a minimum of sixty (60) minutes of training on controlled substances use.
 The training shall include the physical, behavioral, speech, and performance indicators of probable alcohol misuse and use of controlled substances.

 The training shall include an overview of the program requirements, disciplinary procedures, confrontation and documentation procedures, and rehabilitation and treatment options which are available.